Changissnz/selfinterest/README.md

 Advanced persistent threats are a category of adversarial organization that is worthy enough for elaboration in the area of security.
-Belligerence is the characteristic in many forms and degrees, difficult to quantify for control so that this characterist persists long past the limits for acceptance.
+Belligerence is the characteristic in many forms and degrees, difficult to quantify for control so that this characteristic persists long past the limits for acceptance.
 The phraseme "advanced persistent threat" (APT) has only become popular with the proliferation of internet use, although the concept is not solely rooted in the domain of the internet; APTs are, first and foremost, offendors and this labeling for threat actors that use the internet as the domain to wage offense is purely out of the convenience of cheapness in the transmission of offense.
-Computing is fundamentally operation of the materialized product of devices primarily electronic in nature; the applications of this field touch every corner of human activity because of their applicable quantification and industrialized mechanisms for calculation.
+Computing is fundamentally operation of the materialized product of devices primarily electronic in means; the applications of this field touch every corner of human activity because of their applicable quantification and industrialized mechanisms for calculation.
 As such, there is a lot of benefit in understanding APTs by examining fields not confined to the theoretics of computing.
 APTs are, in fact, organized for purposes always somehow